 Iron in Pregnancy

 Pregnant women are advised to take iron supplements throughout pregnancy and post-delivery too to fulfil the high iron requirement to support her health as well as that of the developing baby and avoid symptoms of iron deficiency.
 Inadequate intake of iron during pregnancy can increase the risk of iron-deficiency anaemia in the mother and can result in low birth weight, premature birth, and decreased iron levels in the new-born.
-Further, insufficient iron intake during pregnancy may adversely affect brain development of the baby.3
+Further, insufficient iron intake during pregnancy may adversely affect brain development of the baby.

 Iron also supports the immune system and protects the body in extreme weather conditions.
 Thus, throughout pregnancy, supplements such as Feroglobin B12 are advised to prevent dip in iron levels.

-In summary, the treatment of iron-deficiency anaemia and maintenance of healthy iron levels is extremely important for people in all age groups, be it children, adults, or the elderly.
+In summary, the treatment of iron-deficiency anemia and maintenance of healthy iron levels is extremely important for people in all age groups, be it children, adults, or the elderly.
 Phases such as pregnancy pose higher demands on iron levels, necessitating using iron supplements.